leesjensen/startup/README.md

 - **DB/Login** - Stores authentication and calming preferences.
 - **WebSocket** - Broadcast user's calming.

+## Thanks

+Thanks to the generous uses of [Pixabay](https://pixabay.com/) for providing the background sounds and to Dillon Jensen for providing the CS 260 theme song.

 ## 🚀 AWS deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.